 DefinitionStretch marks are red, whitish, or purple streaks in the skin.

 CausesStretch marks occur when skin is stretched too much over time.
 The elastic fibers just below the skin tear.
 This tear leaves streaks of indented skin.
-The elastic fibers are also weakened by hormones such as cortisone.
-The hormones are present during pregnancy, with rapid weight gain, or certain medical conditions.
+The elastic fibers are also weakened by hormones present during pregnancy.
+These hormones may also be associated with rapid weight gain, or certain medical conditions.

 |Stretch marks are common in pregnancy.|

 Risk FactorsStretch marks are more common in women.
 Other factors that may increase your chance of stretch marks include: